 Check the scheduled time in your location.

-This webinar is part of the IFLA CPDWL Coaching initiative in a collaboration between the CPDWL section and the IFLA Management & Marketing section.
+This webinar was part of the IFLA CPDWL Coaching initiative in a collaboration between the CPDWL section and the IFLA Management & Marketing section.

 The CPDWL section collaborates with the IFLA New Professionals SIG (NPSIG) and the American Library Association (ALA) to run a series of free webinars.
-This is the second webinar in the 2019 series.
+This was the second webinar in the 2019 series.

 Biographies of the speakers: